Lamhamedi Cherradi Kenza.

 Now that’s so different from other love stories where the main characters get along from the start magically, it’s a myth that Jane Austen saw to rectify in her writings, and instead she teaches the readers the concept of balance; each character should have to teach the other some lessons and benefit him or her in life in order to get the relationship between them, succeed.

-If one of them is passive and intellectually impaired then the other one will tend to think of himself as a superior in the relationship which would only cause despair and an inevitable split.
+If one is passive and intellectually impaired the other tends to think of.
+As a superior in the relationship which would only cause despair and an inevitable split.

-Life Lesson: Be with someone who wants to improve you and is open to be improved by you.
+Life Lesson: Be with someone who wants to improve and be improved by.

 3. Crime and Punishment